openoms/joininbox/build_joininbox.md

     Log in as: root  Password: 1234.
 Then you are prompted to change this password (US-Keyboard setting).
 When done, you are asked to create a normal user-account for your everyday tasks.

 * Change the password.
-* Create a new user called `joinin` and set the password.
+* Create a new user called `joinmarket` and set the password.
  Keep pressing [ENTER] to use the default user information.

 ### Preparations
-* Configure sudo without password for the joinin user
+* Configure sudo without password for the joinmarket user
     ```bash
-    adduser joinin sudo
+    adduser joinmarket sudo
     # https://www.tecmint.com/run-sudo-command-without-password-linux/
-    echo 'joinin ALL=(ALL) NOPASSWD:ALL' | EDITOR='tee -a' visudo
+    echo 'joinmarket ALL=(ALL) NOPASSWD:ALL' | EDITOR='tee -a' visudo
     ```
 * Install the dependencies and Tor
     ```bash